First of all in our daily lives technology helps through technological fashion for disease control and health-related situations.

 - Mini bikinis with audio and underwear with remote physiological or medical surveillance.
 In particular, babies, soldiers, astronauts and the elderly who will receive the greatest benefits of this wearable technology.

-- bracelets that monitor the welfare of children and elderly, lenses incorporating music players and shirts that collect and analyze who uses breathing and heart rate.
+- Bracelets monitor the welfare of children and elderly.
+It lenses incorporating music players.
+Shirts collect and analyze the breathing and heart rate.

-- There are also garments designed to measure body temperature and stress levels in firefighters, tiny screens that unfold in one eye and purses that remind the person if they forgot an item at home.
+- There are also garments designed to measure body temperature.
+Similarly stress levels in firefighters.
+Tiny screens that unfold in one eye and purses that remind the person, if they forgot an item at home.

 - Computer Footwear, preloaded carrying user data; a simple handshake with another user suffice to exchange information.

-Sponsored by Nike, the Media Lab also develops a smart shoes; its electrical system is based on very low voltage signals that are sent through the body, a sort of Body Area Network (BAN).
+Sponsored by Nike, the Media Lab also develops a smart shoes; its electrical system is based on very low voltage signals.
+They sent it through the body, a sort of Body Area Network (BAN).
 The shoes act as network processors and are fed partly through the energy generated by walking.